IRCGraphic/D-Cinelike-and-Normal-Blockbuster-LUTs/README.md

 ![THUMBNAIL FOR GITHUB](https://github.com/IRCGraphic/D-CINELIKE-AND-NORMAL-BLOCKBUSTER-LUT/assets/113941057/e6f190df-de00-4c56-9cd2-f3cd11eee20f)
 # INSTRUCTIONS
-To download the LUTs simply click over the ISAAC RC'S BLOCKBUSTER LUTs.zip in the file menu above the image and then in the following page click in the download icon located in the upper right corner of the menu bar next to "Raw" and "Copy" icons, here:
+To download the LUTs simply click over the ISAAC RC'S BLOCKBUSTER LUTs.zip or individually for any of the .cube LUTs in the file menu above the image and then in the following page click in the download icon located in the upper right corner of the menu bar next to "Raw" and "Copy" icons, here:
 <img width="2479" alt="MenuBar" src="https://github.com/IRCGraphic/D-Cinelike-and-Normal-Blockbuster-LUTs/assets/113941057/d222d8e5-0d74-45b9-a91c-80d69e8cca46">